-Unless a user is assigned the role of limited administrator or global administrator, B2B collaboration users should not need to access the Azure portal.
+Unless a user is assigned the role of limited administrator or global administrator, B2B collaboration users won't require access to the Azure portal.
 However, B2B collaboration users who are assigned the role of limited administrator or global administrator can access the portal.
 Also, if a guest user who is not assigned one of these admin roles accesses the portal, the user might be able to access certain parts of the experience.
 The guest user role has some permissions in the directory.

 Can I block access to the Azure portal for guest users?

 Yes!
 When you configure this policy, be careful to avoid accidentally blocking access to members and admins.
-To block a guest user's access to the Azure portal, use a conditional access policy in the Windows Azure Service Management API:
+To block a guest user's access to the Azure portal, use a conditional access policy in the Windows Azure classic deployment model API: